-In addition, in assessing the additional accounting units under the XMT-1522 Agreement, the Company concluded that the license to the Company's intellectual property and the related obligations to perform services, including Phase 1 development and transfer certain materials know how related to the Company's
+In addition, in assessing the additional accounting units under the XMT-1522 Agreement, the Company concluded that the license to the Company's intellectual property and the related obligations to perform services, including Phase 1 development and transfer certain materials know how related to the Company's manufacturing processes should be a combined unit of accounting.
+The license to the Company's intellectual property does not have standalone value from the services that the Company is obligated to perform.
+Takeda would not have the ability to realize the value of the license without the Company performing the related services.

 The Company has concluded that the Post-Phase 1 Development activities under the XMT-1522 Agreement represent joint operating activities in which both parties are active participants and of which both parties are exposed to significant risks and rewards that are dependent on the commercial success of the activities.
 Accordingly, the Company is accounting for the Post-Phase 1 Development activities in accordance with ASC No. 808, Collaborative Arrangements (ASC 808) and they are not considered revenue elements under ASC 605-25.
-For the year ended December 31, 2016, the Company was billed approximately \$340 from Takeda representing the Company's share of Post Phase 1 Development costs incurred by Takeda.
+For the year ended December 31, 2016 and the three months ended March 31, 2017, the Company was billed approximately \$340 and \$294, respectively, from Takeda representing the Company's share of Post-Phase 1 Development costs incurred by Takeda.
 These amounts have been reflected as research and development costs in the consolidated statement of operations for the year ended December 31, 2016.
-The Company did not perform any Post Phase 1 Development activities or incur any associated costs during the year ended December 31, 2016.
+The Company did not perform any Post-Phase 1 Development activities or incur any associated costs during the year ended December 31, 2016 or the three months ended March 31, 2017.